tushar5526/tushar5526.github.io/content/blog/breakining-away-from-the-shambles-of-cloud-storage.md

 Also, I wanted to add some firewall rules to prevent exposing the Immich server to the entire local network.

 For SSL, I initially thought of setting up self-signed SSL certificates locally and using them to enable SSL communications.
-However, there was a better solution in place—[Tailscale](https://tailscale.com/).
+However, there was a better solution in place -- [Tailscale](https://tailscale.com/).

 Tailscale is an awesome piece of software that allows you to create a VPN network and provides a secure way to expose your applications.
 TLS was solved out of the box by Tailscale for me, and it also provided a domain name that I could use even if the wifi router rotates the local IP.
-(I really want to understand how Tailscale works—but for now, let's not lose our focus.)
+(I really want to understand how Tailscale works -- but for now, let's not lose our focus.)

 From my previous jobs, I was aware that if you `expose: 3003:3003` the port, Docker will create an iptables entry that allows traffic from all hosts to that port.
 Even adding custom [`ufw`](https://wiki.ubuntu.com/UncomplicatedFirewall) rules to restrict the traffic does not work.